knoopx/knoopx.net/projects/eleventh.markdown

 name: eleventh
 url: http://github.com/knoopx/eleventh
-description: A proof of concept ruby-based IEE802.11 WEP password cracker
+description: Eleventh is a proof of concept ruby-based IEE802.11 WEP password cracker inspired by wepattack.
+It uses a pre-defined dictionary to guess known vulnerable WEP passwords based on their BSSID and ESSID.
 ----

 # Eleventh